yukondude/Twempest/README.md

 ## Development Setup

- 1. Install Twempest, as above, so that all of its dependencies are available.
  1. Create a Python 3 virtualenv for Twempest: `mkvirtualenv --python=$(which python3) Twempest`
  1. Clone the Twempest repo: `git clone https://github.com/yukondude/Twempest.git`
  1. Install dependencies: `pip install -r requirements.txt -r requirements-dev.txt -r requirements-test.txt`